 - Serve Skordalia cold or room temperature.
 Kalí órexi!
 Enjoy your meal!

-The potatoes should be hot when you are blending the Skordalia, otherwise, the dip will be lumpy and not smooth.
+- The potatoes should be hot when blending the Skordalia.
+Otherwise, the dip will be lumpy and not smooth.
 You can mash the potatoes by hand and whisk the rest of the ingredients in.

 Serve Skordalia traditionally with beer-fried salted cod.
 You can also serve it with pita bread or souvlaki.